UNINETTSigma2/documentation/newjobs/fram_job_types.md

       requeued at any time, so there is no guaranteed minimum run time.
     - __Priority__: low
 	- __Available resources__: *optimist* jobs run on the *normal* nodes.
+    - __Notes__: Projects need to make a request for using this job type, and will get a separate quota for it.
 - __devel__
     - __Description__: meant for small, short development or test jobs.
 Has access to a set of dedicated nodes on daytime in weekdays to